ldante86/Base64/bin/README.md

 To encode a string as a command line argument:
 ````
-perl base64.pl -s string [> outfile]
+perl base64.pl -s "string" [> outfile]
 ````

 By default encoded data is printed as a single line.
+The string must be quoted.
 To break the encoded data up into even lines, enable the wrap feature:
 ````
 perl base64.pl -w [> outfile]
 ````